echohun/python/README.md

-python
+Python2
 =========
-A repository for python programs
+A repository for python2.7 programs